aaronbembenek/making-formulog-fast/artifact/README.md

 ### Extending Our Experimental Infrastructure

-Finally, we believe that the experimental infrastructure in this artifact can be adapted and reused for future experiments (it itself builds on the artifact published in the OOPSLA'20 Formulog paper).
+Finally, we believe that the experimental infrastructure in this artifact can be adapted and reused for future experiments (it itself builds on the artifact published with the OOPSLA'20 Formulog paper).

 New Formulog case studies can be added by following the same structure as the existing case studies.
 To add a new Formulog case study---say, `foo`---create a directory `benchmarks/foo/` and place in it a file `bench.flg` with the case study code.